 What do you do with leftover cranberry sauce after the turkey is gone?
 Cranberry sauce…

-What’s the redux?
-Skip whipping egg whites, just whip whole eggs and sugar into a froth, then gently fold in the rest of the ingredients.
-It works!
+Carrot cake recipes are usually heavy on the oil.
+This cake has no added fat and is lightened by whipping whole eggs and sugar into a froth, then gently folding in the rest of the ingredients.
 It’s simple, it’s light, it’s spicy just like carrot cake, and no dairy or added fat!
-Can be made gluten free too.
+It can be made gluten free too.

-I usually avoid baking cakes that call for whipping egg whites separate from the yolks, it’s too much work!
-(Though I’ll make exception for egg whites in my favorite angel food cake recipe by baking expert Flo Braker, whom I dearly miss).
-So I nearly passed up this recipe for carrot cake that my daughter Ariel bakes from a German recipe for ‘Karotten Kuchen ohne Butter”.
-Since Ariel bakes in gram weights from when she worked at a cafe in Berlin, I first converted the recipe to cup measurements from her metric.
-Then adjusted the amounts to my liking and tested it her way, whipping the whites separate from the yolks.
+I usually avoid baking cakes that call for whipping egg whites separate from the yolks, it’s too much work! (though I’ll make exception for egg whites in my favorite angel food cake recipe by baking expert Flo Braker, whom I dearly miss).
+I nearly passed up this recipe for carrot cake that my daughter Ariel bakes from a German recipe for ‘Karotten Kuchen ohne Butter”, or Carrot Cake without Butter.
+I adapted her recipe to whip whole eggs instead of separating the eggs, and think it great.
 Both methods work, but I’ll stick with the one-step whip.